 This and the viewfinder both show a nice level of detail.
 At 0.39-inches the viewfinder screen isn’t the largest, but it’s a good size for a small compact camera.
 It seems a little unsophisticated that you have to pull out the rear element and then push it back in before popping the EVF back down, but I’ll take it over having a larger camera.

-I’ve been able to shoot briefly with the Canon PowerShot G5 X Mark II before its announcement.
-I found the autofocus to be fast, even in quite gloomy conditions.
+I find the autofocus to be fast, even in quite gloomy conditions.

 I’m pretty impressed with the amount of detail in my shots from the camera.
 I can’t process the raw files yet, but the Jpegs have some nice fine detail.